 Determining Your Car's Payoff Amount

-Selling to a Private Buyer
+Selling a Car With a Loan To a Private Buyer

 Your buyer will want an unencumbered car title, and a clear title is necessary before you can make the title transfer.
 In most instances, the buyer will pay you, you will pay the lender the payoff amount, and you'll pocket the rest.